mariancimpean/color-game/README.md

 # color-game

-A simple game where you have to guest the right colour based on the RGB code.
+A simple game where you have to guess the right colour based on the RGB code.